 In 1999 or thereabout, someone went to a Common Council meeting to complain about dog poop in Seventh Street Park.
 The Council's response was swift and sure.
 They banned dogs from all city parks.
-Within a week, "NO DOGS ALLOWED" signs appeared in Seventh Street Park, at Promenade Hill, and in every little pocket park along Warren Street--including this space behind Lisa Marie, beside to the passageway to the municipal parking lot.
+Within a week, "NO DOGS ALLOWED" signs appeared in Seventh Street Park, at Promenade Hill, and in every little pocket park along Warren Street--including this space behind Lisa Marie, beside the passageway to the municipal parking lot.

 Although they apparently authorized the Department of Public Works to erect the signs, the Council did not pass a local law making it illegal for people to ignore the signs.
 As a consequence, although self-righteous Hudsonians sometimes took it upon themselves to reprimand dog walkers in parks, the police did nothing to enforce the ban because there was no law to enforce.

 The public admission that the signage was meaningless came a few years later, at about the same time as the first phase of what is now known as Henry Hudson Riverfront Park was opened--the first phase being everything north and west of the building that houses the restrooms.
 DPW workers were concerned about dog poop gumming up mower blades, and they wanted a law that the police would enforce, ticketing people who ventured into the park with their dogs.